Feature Overview

 - Open the Information Value List for the relevant code.

-- Enter the customer-facing text in the Print Description field for each value that requires it.
+- Enter the customer-facing label in the Print Description field for each value that requires it.

 US-08: Use Information Values as conditions in Logical Dependency rules